-Which agencies handle advertising for Unilever spreads?
+Which agencies handle advertising for Upfield spreads?
 Find out more from the Account Assignments database.

-Who are the competitors of Unilever spreads?
+Who are the competitors of Upfield spreads?
 See Food Sector for other companies

 Account assignments & selected contact information